-To create the conditions that all people with Down’s syndrome need to live full and rewarding lives.
+To create the conditions that all people who have Down’s syndrome need to live full and rewarding lives.

 Who we are

 Since 1970, we have grown from being a local parent support group into a national charity with over 20,000 members, a national office in Teddington, Middlesex and an office in Northern Ireland.
 Despite this, the organisation is run by a total staff of just over 40 (many of them part time).
 We also work closely with local support groups throughout the UK.

 What we do